 Facility C provided for a \$15 million construction and term loan.
-The Company did not activate Facility C for the construction of its new Sarasota factory.
+The Company did not activate Facility C for the construction of its new Sarasota factory and access to this facility is now expired.

 Facility A or Facility B (if activated) is payable in full on August 1, 2016.
 Maturity may be accelerated by the Bank upon an Event of Default (as defined).
 Prepayment may be made without penalty or premium at any time upon the required notice to the Bank.